Housing: Rethinking the space we need to live | DW | 18.01.2022

 In the next 30 years, 2.5 billion more people are expected to flock to cities, mainly in Africa and Asia.

-"There is no doubt that we have to build spaces for all these people, but now the question is how we build it, and where do we provide not just houses but living conditions that are fair," said Braune.
+"There is no doubt that we have to build spaces for all these people, but now the question is how we build it, and where do we provide not just houses but living conditions that are fair," Braune said.

 One possibility to address the lack of city housing and space, she said, is sharing.